-The fourth edition has been thoroughly revised and updated featuring new examples, an increased focus on virtual and digital data collection, and innovative new approaches to qualitative research.
+The fourth edition has been thoroughly revised and updated featuring new examples, an increased focus on virtual and digital data collection, and the latest approaches to qualitative research.

-Written in a practical, conversational style and full of real-world examples drawn from across education, this book offers a practical introduction to qualitative research in education ideal for graduate and advanced undergraduate research methods courses and early career researchers alike.
+Written in a practical, conversational style and full of real-world scenarios drawn from across education, this book is a practical compendium on qualitative research in education ideal for graduate and advanced undergraduate research methods courses and early career researchers alike.

 PART 1: TRADITIONS, THEORY AND PRACTICE 1.
 Introduction and Overview of the Field 2.
 Learning How to Be a Qualitative Researcher 3.
 Ethical Issues in Qualitative Research 4.
 Reflexivity and Subjectivity 5.
 Philosophy, Theory, Theories, and Frameworks PART 2: PLANNING YOUR RESEARCH 6.
 Identifying Research Areas and Questions 7.
 Role and Function of a Review of Research 8.
 Using Social Media, Technology and the Internet 9.
 Designing Your Research: Part 1 10.
 Designing Your Research: Part 2 PART 3: COLLECTING, ORGANIZING, AND COMMUNICATING 11.
 Judging and Evaluating 12.
 Gathering Data (Interviews, Observations, Documents, Other) 13.
 Making Meaning From Your Data 14.
 Communicating and Connecting 15.
 Thinking About the Future